What Are Collective Nouns?

 Collective nouns like police, staff, and audience might include individual members or be looked at as a whole unit.
-For example, police can refer to one police or it can refer to all police members as a unit.
+For example, police can refer to one officer or it can refer to all police members as a unit.
 So, based on the intention of the speaker, they can either use a singular verb or a plural verb.
-If the speaker wants to refer to individuals he might use the plural verb and if he wants to refer to something as a whole he might use the singular verb.
+If the speaker wants to refer to individuals they might use the plural verb, while a singular verb would be more appropriate for referring to the group as a whole.

 Here, we can use both 'was' and 'were' based on whether the speaker means the staff as a whole or individuals.